WWE News: Roman Reigns Going To ‘SmackDown,’ ‘The Big Dog’ Welcomes The Change?

 But if the trade for Reigns does happen, it will do so at the expense of a potential match that was scheduled for WrestleMania 34 (yes, there are rumors already circulating about next year’s WrestleMania, even though this year didn’t happen yet).

-According to the latest WWE news from Forbes, Roman Reigns was set to battle Brock Lesnar in next year’s biggest night out for wrestling.
+According to the latest WWE news from Forbes, Roman Reigns was set to battle against Brock Lesnar in next year’s biggest night out for wrestling.
 But this won’t happen if he gets traded to the blue brand.

 “Some may feel this is another “desperate” attempt for WWE to make Reigns the next John Cena, as if that hasn’t already happened.
 Look around, more times than not Cena is off doing other gigs while Reigns is everywhere.”